About the Family...

 Hi everyone!
 My name is Ashley and to put it simple I would have to say that I am a fiber fanatic!
 When I was only 7 years-old, my Nana taught me how to knit when I picked up a set of her needles as I was watching my morning cartoons and from that moment, I was hooked!
 From there, I joined the 4-H program when I was 12 and became involved in a multiple of clubs.
 While I was at the PA State Farm Show that same year, I saw a lady spinning off of an Angora Rabbit and knew that was the breed for me.
 At first, my plan was to just have one Angora rabbit and raise him for wool, as I am very much interested in the fiber arts.
 Turns out angoras are like Lay’s Potato Chips...”You can’t just have one bunny!”
 Before I knew it, I was introduced to the amazing world of rabbits and have been heartily involved ever since!
 Currently, I raise Angora Rabbits, Leicester Longwool Sheep, and drive my miniature horse named Bumble!
 I do strive for quality in my animals and work diligently to keep a disease-free environment.
 I have been fortunate enough to receive a degree from Delaware Valley College in AgriBusiness all while doing what I love!
 Today, I am working at Knitters Dream, our family yarn shop, an active 4-H Volunteer, as well as managing the processing that goes on at Blue Mountain Fiber Mill!
 I am so thankful for the opportunities I've had and look forward to what the future holds!

 Hello, my name is Madi and I have had a love for my animals ever since I can remember!
 I started raising animals as a cloverbud in 4-H with two guinea pigs named Izzy and Kenna!
 From that moment, I knew I was hooked!
-I have also been involved in rabbits for several years now.
-I love all the different breeds of rabbits but right now I am specializing in American Fuzzy Lops, English Angoras, and Satin Angoras.
-My recent adventure was taking on Giant Angoras with my sister, Ashley!
-Apart from the rabbits, I am working with American Cavies as well.
+I have also been involved in rabbits for a long time now.
+I love all the different breeds of rabbits but right now I am specializing in Flemish Giants, French Angoras, Giant Angoras, and Satin Angoras.
+My recent adventure was taking on a breeding pair of Silver's.
+Apart from the rabbits, I am working with Jersey Cows and Angora Goats as well.
 I enjoy traveling to shows all around the country and meeting many new friends along the way and was honored to serve last year as the 2017 PA State Rabbit Breeders Queen!
-Outside of the rabbit world, I also participate in a lot of 4-H activities with some of my favorites being fiber arts, baking, and horses.
-I have also been working to build a strong relationship with my miniature horse named Journey in hopes of driving him in the near future.
+Outside of the rabbit industry, I also participate in a lot of 4-H activities with some of my favorites being fiber arts, baking, and horses.
 Aside from all of that, I am known as the "Goat girl" in my family as I enjoy making cheese with the milk, spinning and weaving with the angora goat fiber, and even just running around outside with all of my little goat "kids" on a bright sunny day!
-Hope to see you around!
+You might see me around working with my animals or helping in the fiber mill!
+My goal is to attend Penn State University and major in Animal Sciences!